 Technology has afforded business owners with a lot of luxuries.
 Before the invention of the computer or smartphone, we relied upon things like typewriters, rolodexes and adding machines to keep our businesses running.
-There was also no alternative to hiring a secretary; if there was no one around to pick up the phone when it rang, it simply went unanswered.
+There was also no alternative to hiring a receptionist; if there was no one around to pick up the phone when it rang, it simply went unanswered.

 Nowadays, we take technology for granted, especially in the workplace.
 The same financial projections that might have taken hours to calculate in the past are now automatically updated by interactive spreadsheets.
 Our contacts are easily stored in an app on our phones and our bank deposits are made virtually.
 Still, there’s no replacing the warmth and resourcefulness of an administrative assistant picking up the phone when it rings.

 Automated Phone Systems

 There are options, of course, to keeping your phones from ringing off of the hook.
 Automated phone systems are incredibly popular.
 It’s not hard to see why: the entire phone call is handled by a machine.
 There’s no need to pay a person to transfer calls or take messages when an automated phone system is on the job.